No 19 in a series about translating from Serbian (and other languages) into English

 People sometimes ask me what revision means.
 “Editing a translation”, I say.
 We recommend revising translations of all important texts, especially ones for publication.
-But perhaps it’s not so easy for people outside the business to understand what this means.
+But perhaps it’s not so easy for people outside the business to understand why this is so important.
 So here’s an example from real life.

 An example of revision